GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/promises/index.md

 You can check whether a method supports promises by checking its API reference page:

 {% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/AYQVtnh19vNMHoXzxZB1.png",
-  alt="captureVisibleTab is a method that supports promises as demonstrated in the API reference", width="800", height="280" %}
+  alt="The captureVisibleTab() method supports promises as shown in the API reference", width="800", height="280" %}

 The example method, `captureVisibleTab()`, can be found in the [`chrome.tabs`][api-tabs-methods]